 Year: 4th Year

+Looking for an internship?
+Want that job application reviewed?
 Have questions about applying to further education, what to do with your degree, networking and more?
-Visit Gloria to learn about the CEE resources, job shadowing programs, workshops and how we can help you on your journey!
+Visit the Peers to get your application reviewed and learn about the Career Exploration and Education resources, job shadowing programs, workshops and how we can help you on your journey!

 In her role as the new Embedded Counsellor at Innis College, Jaylin Bradbury, MSW RSW, brings compassion and understanding to each of her counselling sessions.
 Since graduating from the University of Toronto’s Factor-Inwentash Faculty of Social Work in 2011, Jaylin has been working predominantly as a counsellor in community mental health settings.
 She is well-versed in evidence-based therapies and works from a holistic and client-centred approach.
 Most importantly, she is here to listen to your story and help you gain greater insight into your thoughts, feelings, and behaviours to improve your overall wellness.